ghassanyounes/ghake/README.md

 What's the difference between the versions?
 > Versions 1.x.x have been deprecated as I am only able to check through source files up to the first `.` in the name of the source file, even if it is not the period preceding the file extension.
 This means that names like `cabbage.pasta.cpp` are incompatible with `ghake v1.x.x`.
 Versions 2.x.x onwards use the most current version of C++ (as of February 1st 2020 that is c++17, though C++20 is coming soon).
 2.x.x+ support having `.` anywhere in the name of a file.
 1.x.x is also only portable and must be compiled from source.
 You must add it to your PATH or add aliases to it to use it from the command line.
-2.x.x+ have an 'installer' make target which will add it to your PATH and store it in the typical places upon compilation.
+2.x.x+ have an 'installer' make target which will add it in the typical places for install upon compilation (currently set to `/usr/bin/`).

 Why aren't there any precompiled binaries yet?
 > Well, I only run Linux, and I haven't tried compiling for other platforms before.
 If I decide to try it out and make precompiled binaries for `ghake`, this question won't be here anymore.

 tHiS hAs `sYsTEm()` cALls!!!11!1!!!
 > Yeah.
 And?
-I need to check the current version of Doxygen, create files and directories, yada yada yada.
-I've thrown in the flags to run the right commands for the right operating system.
+I need to check the current version of Doxygen, run the compiler to check for dependencie, yada yada yada.
+I've done what I can to use `<filesystem>` but some things have to be run through `system()`.
 Don't like it?
-Change it yourself.
+Change it yourself (and let me know how you did it).

 Where does the name `ghake` come from?
 > Well, it's my name + `make`.
 Yes, very original, I know.